o3de/o3de.org/content/docs/userguide/cinematics/cameras-intro.md

 ---
-description: ' See the following topics for working with cinematic cameras in &ALYlong;. '
+description: ' See the following topics for working with cinematic cameras in Amazon Lumberyard. '
 title: Adding a Camera
 ---
 # Adding a Camera {#cinematics-cameras-intro}